fearherbs1/blue-team-pad-docs/Build Guide.md

 Welcome to the build guide.
 This guide will go through building a Blue Team Pad from scratch.
 If yours is already built skip straight to the [usage guide](/blue-team-pad-docs/usage-guide/).
 If you need to source these parts visit the [ordering guide](/blue-team-pad-docs/ordering-guide/)

+If you need to make any image bigger, right click on it and select `Open Image in New Tab`.
+This will open the image in a new tab and allow you to zoom in on it.

 {: .warning }
 Building the Blue Team Pad from scratch requires soldering!